tytydraco/yessleep/out/the_case_of_Layla_Green.md

-his first thought was to beat the shit out of Mr. McLean but when he realized it’s not really an option he decided to go to tell to the guide consular. now something I didn’t know about my mom is that she used to work at our high school before that I was born as a consular. yes, my mom was the person that Theo went to when he found out about Mr. McLean and Layla. what that nobody knew at the time was that my mom was also in a relationship with Mr. McLean.
-I can’t imagine what she felt when she found out that her boyfriend is sleeping with his student and cheating on her. but she was an adult and had to do something. so she told Theo to be quiet for the time being. after some thinking she decided to handle it on her own without making a big deal. because she knew that Mr. McLean would be a dead man if the people of Blakefield found out, and more than that she knew if they found out she was involved with him they were going to go after her too.
+he was so mad and sad that his first thought was to beat the shit out of Mr. McLean but when he realized it’s not really an option he decided to go to tell to the guide consular. now something I didn’t know about my mom is that she used to work at our high school before that I was born as a consular. yes, my mom was the person that Theo went to when he found out about Mr. McLean and Layla. what that nobody knew at the time was that my mom was also in a relationship with Mr. McLean.
+I can’t imagine what she felt when she found out that her boyfriend is sleeping with his student and cheating on her.my mom is a strong woman but when she told me this part she looked like she is about to cry. but at the time she was an adult and had to do something. so she told Theo to be quiet for the time being. after some thinking she decided to handle it on her own without making a big deal. because she knew that Mr. McLean would be a dead man if the people of Blakefield found out, and more than that she knew if they found out she was involved with him they were going to go after her too.